Download Whitepaper

 BackupAssist Central Administration allows you to securely manage all of your BackupAssist installations from a web console, within your local area network (LAN).

-• The Central Administration console is a web interface from which you can enable, disable, start, stop and monitor all backup jobs on your LAN.
+The Central Administration console is a web interface from which you can enable, disable, start, stop and monitor all backup jobs on your LAN.

 To be remotely managed, a BackupAssist installation must have Central Administration enabled and configured under the Remote tab.
 The configurations include a URL that is used to open the Central Administration console in a web browser.
 You only need to select the URL of one of your Central Administration enabled computers, and it will in turn connect to the other BackupAssist installations.
-The computer with the URL you choose to use is called the target computer, and its name will appear in your web browser's address bar.

-When you use the remote session feature, your target computer will transfer the configuration file required to open the connection.
-You will then communicate directly with the computer you have opened the remote session to.
-If the local computer you are working from does not have BackupAssist installed, you can download the Remote Console Client.
+When you use the Central Administration web console to start a remote session, the host computer (whose URL you are using) will transfer the configuration file required to open the connection.
+You will then communicate directly with the node computer you have opened the remote session to.

-To enable and configure Central Administration:
+To enable Central Administration:

 1. Start BackupAssist.